jakelevi1996/musiclib/README.md

 - 2000 - Modest Mouse - The Moon & Antarctica
 - 2000 - Rokia Traore - Wanita
 - 2001 - Daft Punk - Discovery
-- 2003 - Lawrence - The Absence Of Blight
 - 2004 - The Zutons - Who killed the zutons
 - 2005 - Fat Freddy's Drop - Based On a True Story
 - 2006 - Midlake - The trials of Van Occupanther